carsonoid/workshop-guts-of-git/content/_index.md

 ## Disclaimers

-* Yes, this is basically a different verison of the [git docs](https://git-scm.com/docs) and [pro git book](https://git-scm.com/book/en/v2).
+* Yes, this is basically a different version of the [git docs](https://git-scm.com/docs) and [pro git book](https://git-scm.com/book/en/v2).
 Both are excellent data sources, this is just less a comprehensive version of a subset of that information
 * This workshop is full of example commands and outputs.
 The exact output may change depending on your `git` version but most of the concepts should stay the same.